helenzhou6/FAC-Notes/precourse.markdown

 #### CSS Specificity
 * If two selectors apply to the same element, the one with higher specificity wins.
 * There are four distinct categories which define the specificity level of a given selector: inline styles, IDs, classes, attributes, and elements.
 ID > attribute.
 A class selector > element selectors.
 * Measuring specificity: Start at 0, add 1000 for style attribute, add 100 for each ID, add 10 for each attribute, class or pseudo-class, add 1 for each element name or pseudo-element.
 OR Count the number of ID attributes in the selector (= a).
 Count the number of other attributes and pseudo-classes in the selector (= b).
 Count the number of element names and pseudo-elements in the selector (= c).
 Concatenating the three numbers a-b-c gives the specificity.
-[Specificity calculator!](https://specificity.keegan.st/)
+[OR just use this Specificity calculator!](https://specificity.keegan.st/)
  * So for link styling: you’re best off putting your styles in the order “link-visited-hover-active”, or “LVHA” for short.”
 * Inherited values and universal selector has specificity of 0, 0, 0, 0.